Call Today to Get Started With Your Visa!

 U.S. law limits the number of employment-based visas that are available to be issued each year, including EB1A visas.
 The law also limits the number of employment-based visas that can be issued to applicants from individual countries.
 Because the EB1A visa is a subcategory of employment-based visas, there is an even smaller number of EB1A visas available to any individual country.

-The larger population size of countries like China and India tend to create a higher demand for visas, including the EB1A, than most other countries.
+The larger population size of countries like China and India tends to create a higher demand for visas, including the EB1A, than most other countries.
 The higher demand can cause a wait among applicants from those countries because of the limits U.S. law places on the annual amount of issued visas.

 What is the Annual Limit on Issued EB1A Visas?

-The EB1A visa is a subcategory of the larger employment-based visa category, and a subcategory of the first preference employment-based visas.
+The EB1A visa is a subcategory of the larger employment-based visa category and a subcategory of the first preference employment-based visas.

 Among all employment-based visas, there are only 140,000 available to be issued each year.
 When looking at only the EB1 subcategory, there are around 40,000 visas issued each year, which includes both EB1A and EB1B visas.